 - Your name and room number on a parcel, to notify you of a delivery and for our internal parcel management records

-- CCTV images of you in the property or an external area covered by our CCTV cameras.
+- Video recording of you in the property or an external area covered by our CCTV cameras.
 We use CCTV to prevent and detect criminal activity, fraud and misuse of or damage to our property and investigate any allegations, misuse or damage.
 Where and when used, body-worn cameras will record video and audio.
 We use these when undertaking safety and security tasks to reduce the risk to our employees and customers facing aggressive or threatening behaviour.

 - Relevant account information and details of any accident or incident you are involved in that is reported to uS.
 We use this to carry out an investigation and may also be given information by any third party that was also involved.

 - Details about a concern regarding your health or wellbeing which you disclose to uS.
 Where it is appropriate to ask for your consent and you choose to give it, we will share this data with an agreed individual or organisation so they can (continue to) support you.
 If your property has on-site Resident Tutors from the University, they will be present for welfare checks or welfare-related incidents and record data relevant to students of their University.

 - Images of you if you attend one of our events which is filmed or photographed, or are involved in one of our video or photoshoots.
 These images could be used for internal presentations, our intranet and/or made public on our website and published promotional material.

 - Your account details, account balance, name, email address and tenancy address; these will be used if you fall into arrears.
 We will try to collect arrears internally or via your agent (if applicable), however, if unsuccessful and depending on where you are in the arrears process, we may share this data with: